k8s-platform-hub/hello-react/README.md

 ```

 The above command does the following:
-1. Creates a new folder in the current working directory called `hello-react`
+1. Creates a new folder in the current working directory called `hello-react`.
-2. Creates a new trial hasura cluster for you and sets that cluster as the default cluster for this project
+2. Creates a new hasura cluster, under your logged in account, for you and sets that cluster as the default cluster for this project.
 3. Initializes `hello-react` as a git repository and adds the necessary git remotes.

 ### Step 2: Getting cluster information